ytdd9527/FinalTech/README.md

 It's not completed now, and more object will be added.

-⚠⚠⚠ This project is still in progess.
+⚠⚠⚠ This project is still in progress.
 -
 ⚠⚠⚠ This branch is just for save my work, not to be used in real server.
 -